gearhere/auction-house/document/Design_Report.md

 ## Physical Design

 Based on the schema, we further consider the usage of them in terms of frequency and resource.
 As the contacting method of buyer or seller is relatively less used during daily operations, we would like to separate them from the Buyer and Seller schema.
 Meanwhile, a foreign key ‘buyerId’ is used to connect buyer and buyerContact.
-In the same way, we have the Winner table.
+Following the same logic, we create Winner table for quicker update on the result of auction.
 After the split, some of our tables have been changed and some new tables have been added, as follows:

 - **Buyer**(<u>buyerId</u>, <u>email</u>, password, firstName, lastName)
 **Primary Key** buyerId